 Most cases of LCIS occur before menopause .

 Although LCIS is not invasive cancer, it increases the risk of getting invasive breast cancer in either breast .

 LCIS has been considered a risk factor for breast cancer, but not a precursor (a condition that can develop into) to breast cancer.
 However, recent evidence shows some LCIS may develop into invasive lobular carcinoma (invasive breast cancer that begins in the lobules) [25-27].

-Because LCIS increases the risk of breast cancer, the National Comprehensive Cancer Network (NCCN) and the American Cancer Society have special screening recommendations for women with LCIS, starting at age 30.
+Because LCIS increases the risk of breast cancer, the National Comprehensive Cancer Network (NCCN) has special screening recommendations for women with LCIS, starting at age 30.
 Before age 30, women with LCIS should follow guidelines for women at average risk and get regular clinical breast exams .

 This medical care helps ensure that if breast cancer does develop, it is caught early when the chances of survival are highest.

 Women with LCIS may take tamoxifen or raloxifene to try to lower the risk of invasive breast cancer .